ryan258/ideaforge/README.md

 - We've implemented a Pinia store for smooth state management.
 - Vue Router is set up for seamless navigation between components.
 - Basic error handling and user feedback mechanisms are in place.
-- We're currently working on The Forge to explore different idea directions.
+- The Forge is now operational!
+Generate and select idea directions.
+- Basic structures for The Anvil, The Workshop, and The Finishing Touch are in place.
+- We've implemented consistent error handling across all components.
+- All components now use a shared ErrorDisplay component for uniform error presentation.

 ## Getting Started 🚀